 Ewan saw no reason to argue, but bit his lip as Alex left.
 Hopefully his teammate would have enough sense to call the other group and alert them.

 ‘Well, the smart un’s gone,’ said Tylor, tightening a forearm around his struggling hostage.
-‘Guess I’m left with the special guys.’
+‘Guess I’m left with the retards.’

 Tylor didn’t mean it personally.
+Bad guys use the R word all the time.
 He can’t possibly know what school we went to.

-‘Two special guys beat one any day!’ yelled Charlie, with emerging anger in his voice.
+‘Two retards beat one any day!’ yelled Charlie, with emerging anger in his voice.